-- Lifestyle: A healthy lifestyle may help reduce the negative health impacts of schizophrenia medication, but people with schizophrenia may be more likely to be sedentary, eat unhealthy foods, and deal with chronic stress that impacts their health.
+- Lifestyle: A healthy lifestyle may help reduce the negative health effects of schizophrenia medication, but people with schizophrenia may be more likely to be sedentary, eat unhealthy foods, and deal with chronic stress that affects their health.

 - Infection: A

 2021 studyfound that people with schizophrenia, but not other mental health conditions such as depression, are more likely to die from COVID-19.
-This could be because of comorbidities, or two or more conditions present together, that lead to more severe illness.
+This could be because of comorbidities — two or more conditions present together — that lead to more severe illness.

 - Access to medical care and other supports: People with schizophrenia may need help integrating into society, getting or keeping a job, or accessing medical care.
 All of these factors can affect overall health by making it difficult to access treatment, healthy food, and a safe place to live.